 Vitamin B12 for muscle growth

-Hence, an increased total mass of red blood cells can help your muscles perform better.
+Hence, more red blood cells can help your muscles perform better.

 How much vitamin B12 should I take for bodybuilding

-It seems that athletes can perform better with vitamin B12 concentrations more than 400 pg/mL.
+It seems that athletes can perform better with vitamin B12 concentrations higher than 400 pg/mL.
 Lower vitamin B12 concentrations may be bad for your energy levels, muscle recovery, and muscle growth.

 Also, you could take vitamin B12 supplements.
-Even daily dosages up to 1,000-2,000 mcg are safe.
-Oral vitamin B12 supplements are as effective as intramuscular injections.
+Even extremely high dosages of 1,000 mcg are safe.
+Oral vitamin B12 supplements are as effective as intramuscular injections!